Having teamed up in 1986, Coore and Crenshaw have an impressive golf design resume.

 No doubt they have produced some of the most stunning and creative golf courses on the planet and below we have taken a look at some.

-Bandon Dunes (Bandon Trails and Bandon Preserve)
+Bandon Dunes (Bandon Trails, Bandon Preserve, Sheep Ranch)

 The pair designed two more courses that were added to the impressive Bandon Dunes resort in Oregon.
 Bandon Trails came first as it opened for play in 2005 and features an 18-hole course that some say is like Spyglass Hill.
 The Bandon Preserve is a 13-hole par-3 design that opened in 2012 and is excellent fun.